 GeneCards Summary for SLAMF1 Gene

 SLAMF1 (Signaling Lymphocytic Activation Molecule Family Member 1) is a Protein Coding gene.
-Diseases associated with SLAMF1 include Measles and Subacute Sclerosing Panencephalitis.
-Among its related pathways are Influenza A and T Cell Co-Signaling Pathway: Ligand-Receptor Interactions.
+Diseases associated with SLAMF1 include Measles and Lymphoproliferative Syndrome, X-Linked, 1.
+Among its related pathways are T Cell Co-Signaling Pathway: Ligand-Receptor Interactions and Hematopoietic Stem Cell Differentiation Pathways and Lineage-specific Markers.
 GO annotations related to this gene include receptor activity and antigen binding.

 UniProtKB/Swiss-Prot for SLAMF1 Gene